William Ernest Hocking: Early life and education

 William Ernest Hocking was born in 1873 to William Hocking (1839–1903) and Julia Pratt (1848–1936) in Cleveland, Ohio.
 He was of Cornish American heritage.
 He attended public schools through high school.
 He worked first as a mapmaker, illustrator and printer's devil, before entering Iowa State College of Agriculture and Mechanical Arts in 1894, where he intended to be an engineer.
 Reading William James' work The Principles of Psychology made him decide to go to Harvard to study philosophy, but he first worked for four years as a teacher and high school principal to earn the money for his studies.

 In 1899 he entered Harvard, where he also studied with Josiah Royce in philosophy, earning his master's degree in 1901.
 From 1902 to 1903 he studied in Germany, at Göttingen, where he was the first American to study with Edmund Husserl, and in Berlin and Heidelberg.
 He returned to Harvard and completed his PhD in 1904.

 Career

 Hocking began teaching as an instructor in comparative religion at Andover Theological Seminary.
-In 1906 he and his wife moved to the West Coast, where he joined the philosophy faculty at the University of California, Berkeley, under George Howson.
+In 1906 he and his wife moved to the West Coast, where he joined the philosophy faculty at the University of California, Berkeley, under George Howison.
 In 1908 he was called to Yale, where he served as an assistant professor and published his first major work, The Meaning of God in Human Experience (1912).